MyGUI/mygui/LayoutEditor/Readme.txt

     doubleclick on selected Tab - add Sheet

 Hidden widgets can be selected only through combo with all widgets.
-You can't move or delete hidden widget.
+You can't move hidden widget.

 Ignoreg properties:
 "Message_Modal", "Window_AutoAlpha" and "Window_Snap" ingnored in edit mode (but this properties will be saved and will work fine in test mode and your application).